blakadder/zigbee/_zigbee/Ikea_E1810.md

 ---
 Article no. 304.431.24 and 004.431.30

+### Actions
-Actions: toggle, arrow left/right click/hold/release, brightness up/down click/hold/release
+ toggle, arrow left/right click/hold/release, brightness up/down click/hold/release

 When clicking the middle (center) button on the remote it will send a `{"click": "toggle"}`, when holding it it will **also** send a `{"click": "toggle_hold"}`.
 It is not possible to skip the `toggle` when the button is hold.